tonsit/valheim-mods/Glutton/README.md

 # Glutton Plugin for Valheim
 Automatically consume the same food when the remaining duration falls under a specified threshhold.
-Optionally reapplies the food buff without consuming an item.
+Includes an option to prevent the item from being removed from inventory.

-The threshhold is expressed as a whole number representing a percentage of the overall duration of the food.
+The threshhold to trigger food consumption is expressed as a whole number representing a percentage of the overall duration of the food.

 The default is 50 which is when the icon begins to flash.

-The amount of stamina and health provided by food is tied to its duration.
-Consuming food at 50 will give you the maximum effects of food while consuming food relatively quick.
+The amount of stamina and health provided by food is tied to its remaining duration.
+Consuming food at 50% of its duration will give you the maximum effects of food while consuming food relatively quick.

 Lower this setting to conserve food.